cg20231c/unity-graphics-bangan/README.md

 Materials define how an object responds to light.
 Shaders are used to create complex materials by defining how the interact with light and shadows

+## Choosing a Lighting Technique
+### 1. Realtime Lighting
+Realtime lighting is a technique in which lighting is computed on the fly ad the game runs.
+This includes all light sources that interact in real-time with objects and characters in the game.
+It involves direct lighting, dynamic shadows, and lighting effects that change over time

+Realtime lighting is well suited for games with a lot of changes in lighting, such as games with dynamic day night cycles or environment that change continuously.
+It is also suitable for VR or AR games that require real time interaction between lights and objects

+### 2. Baked Global Illumination (GI) Lighting
+Baked GI Lighting is a technique in which lighting is calculated before the game starts and stored in lightmaps.
+These lightmaps are used during gameplay and store information about how light interacts with objects in the environment

+Baked GI Lighting is very useful for games with relatively static lighting or infrequent changes.
+It can help reduce the computation load during gameplay, thus improving game performance